Mak2006/spring-labs/Java 10, 11 enhancements.md

 ## Java 9
 1. JIT - Graal introduced.
+2. JShell introduced - a python like interpreter.
 ## Java 8
 1. Lambda - A much awaited one, I must say.
 2.